dsb-norge/vue-keycloak-js/README.md

 that the Vue instance has a property called `$keycloak` in this function.
 See above for possible values.

-The callback function has one parameter, which is the keycloak object returned from the Keycloak adapter on instatiation.
+The callback function has one parameter, which is the keycloak object returned from the Keycloak adapter on instantiation.

-One use case for this callback could be to instatiate and mount the Vue application.
+One use case for this callback could be to instantiate and mount the Vue application.
 Then we are sure that the Keycloak authentication and the `$keycloak` property are properly finished and hydrated with data:

 ```javascript